 Seville is one of my favorite places in the world.
 It's remained in my TOP 5 favorite cities since my first visit in 2014.
 The fact that I've returned to Seville more than any other European city should say it all.

-Seville is without a doubt one of my favorite places in the world.
-It’s actually stayed on my TOP 5 list of all-time favorite cities since the first time I visited several years ago…and I’ve been back several times since.
 There are so many reasons to love and return to Seville again and again.
-It’s the cultural gem of Spain oozing with passion and charm.
-Extravagant Moorish palaces, enchanting Flamenco performances, mouthwatering tapas, serene parks and gardens…Seville seems to have it all.
+It’s the cultural gem of Spain, oozing with passion and charm.
+Extravagant Moorish palaces, enchanting Flamenco performances, mouthwatering tapas, serene parks and gardens…Seville has it all.

 Seville in Spring - March through May

 The best time to visit Seville for perfect weather

 Spring easily wins for the best time to visit Seville, Spain.
 This season offers perfect sightseeing weather.

 Seville in March is the best month if you want the fewest crowds.
 It won’t be warm enough to lay by the pool, but it will be perfect for walking around all day without breaking a sweat.
 You’ll see lows in the mid-40s and highs in the low-70s.

 March brings the highest chance of rain with an average of 9 rainy days.
 Rainfall declines the further you get into spring, with an average of 7 rainy days in April and 6 in May.

 Seville in April is wonderful weather wise with temperatures ranging from the low-50s to mid-70s.
 However, it's not ideal if you want to avoid crowds and high hotel prices with two major holidays taking place.

 Semana Santa, Holy Week, begins on Palm Sunday and continues through Easter.
 Spaniards from all over Spain come to Seville for this religious holiday.